Into The Dark: The Body — A Hulu Original Horror Anthology Spoiler Review

 While we didn’t prefer their dramatic acting style, it worked for the film and didn’t deter us in any way with how we viewed the film.
 The bad parts are not genuinely bad parts because they, at the end of the day, work just fine for the film.
 Like we stated earlier, you can find good, bad, and ugly indie horror films across streaming services.
 This is not one of them.
 It is a quality film.
 It has great directing, producing, and cinematography.

 Should You Watch Into The Dark: The Body?

-Short answer: yes.
-Long answer: yes, because it is a quality horror film for October.
+The short answer: yes.
+Long answer: yes, because it is a quality horror film from October.
 With Halloween coming up, the spooky vibes are in the air.
 This film has twists, turns, and surprisingly unique writing.
 We had a few spoilers, but we tricked you a bit (sorry in advance).
-If you have the spare hour and a half, watch it.
+If you have a spare hour and a half, watch it.
 You certainly won’t regret it, it’s quite a fun film.